Avoid These Harmful Toxins In Your Laundry Detergent

 Nonylphenol Ethoxylates (NPEs)

-Nonylphenol ethoxylates (NPEs) are a group of non-ionic surfactants widely used in various industrial and household applications, particularly in cleaning products and laundry detergents.
+Nonylphenol ethoxylates (NPEs) are non-ionic surfactants commonly found in industrial and household cleaning products, including laundry detergents.

 Endocrine disruptors, like NPEs, can interfere with hormone functions in the body, leading to a cascade of health issues.
 Studies indicate that exposure to NPEs may result in hormonal imbalances, which can impact an individual’s fertility and reproductive health.